swift-nav/libsettings/README.md

 msbuild libsettings.sln /p:Configuration="Release" /p:Platform="Win32"
 cd ..
 # libsettings.pyd for importing from Python
-# If you use virtualenv, make sure that the path file is updated accordingly,
-# other wise cython will not be available.
-See python/CMakeLists.txt for details.
-pip install -r requirements-win-cp35-cp36-cp37.txt python setup.py build_ext --force
+python setup.py build_ext --force
 # If you want to update python bindings source distribution package:
 python setup.py sdist --dist-dir python